Donations of clothes to Hope

 People say, why can’t the homeless have the best stuff, why sell it?
 There are loads of clothes available to our service users, all of good quality.
 But if we get a valuable item, its sale on ebay or at auction can raise really useful funds for our work.
 What is wrong with this?

 I bet the staff and non service user volunteers take all the good stuff This never, never happens.
 Staff do not get first choice.
 All clothes are used as above.
-If staff want something, they can bid on ebay or go to the charity shop when it opens.
+If staff want something, they can bid on ebay or go to the charity shop like anyone else and buy it.

-They should give the clothes away free We have answered this above.
-People can earn clothes through volunteering too.
+They should give the clothes away free We do to the homeless.

 They are ungrateful telling people they don’t want any donations..
 We aren’t, we are really grateful, but we know what is needed and it is best to ask us before deciding what the homeless need and what we can store.
 They are lots of other people out there with the same idea as you… which means sometimes we get too much of the wrong thing.